digitaldrummerj/vscode-ionic1-snippets/README.md

 Alternatively, press Ctrl+Space (Windows,Linux) or Cmd+Space (OSX) to activate snippets from within the editor.

-There are over 200 snippets and 700 icons.

 See the docs at [https://github.com/digitaldrummerj/vscode-ionic1-snippets/blob/master/docs.md](https://github.com/digitaldrummerj/vscode-ionic1-snippets/blob/master/docs.md)

 ** Enjoy!**